 Sometimes it’s not always possible to keep stabled horses moving if you’re not around.
 In this instance, using a boot or chap can help.
-It will provide gentle compression to the lower leg can help keep it warm.
-This in turn will help keep the circulation moving.
+It will provide gentle compression to the lower leg, that can help keep it warm, this in turn will help keep the circulation moving.
 Stable Chaps are perfect for this, but if your horse needs a bit more help then Magnetic Chaps might be a better option.
 Hind & Hock Magnetic Chaps also provide coverage higher up their hind legs.

 Another common challenge when stabling horses is keeping your their brain occupied.